uziel06/LambdaTest-Sample-Python-Proj/README.md

 To configure the project, replace the username and accessKey in the conftest.py with your own username and accessKey that will be provided by lambdatest after logging in to their app.

-Then you to run the test, type and execute the following command in the terminal:
+Then for you to be able to run the test, type and execute the following command in the terminal:

 pytest -s -v -n=1